scalarcode/databricks-developer-foundations-capstone/README.md

 9. Select **browse** and select the DBC file that you saved to your machine in step #3 above.
 10. Select **Import** - after a few seconds, the project should be fully imported
 9. Open the notebook, **Exercise 00 - Overview**.

+### Completing the Capstone Project
+1. Start with notebook **Exercise 00 - Overview** which provides an overview and context for the project.
+2. From there, work your way through each notebook (1-6)